GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 #GsDevKit Client Installation

-The GsDevKit client, tODE, can be installed on the same node as the GsDevKit server, or on a different node.
-If you are installing a client on a different node, you should first [install the GsDevKit server][1], on the node you will use as the server.
-To complete the client installation, You will need a file from the servers installation.
+These instructions describe installing the GsDevKit tODE client on a desktop machine, on a different node than the GsDevKit server (stone) will be running.
+You should first [install the GsDevKit server][1], on the node you will use as the server.
+To complete this client installation, You will need a file from the servers installation.
+For the complete set of steps, including OS configuration requirements, see the [instructions to install on separate server and client][2]

-As an alternative to a remote client, you may consider using [ssh X11 forwarding][4].
-With [ssh X11 forwarding][4], you install both GsDevKit server and client on the server node.
-With an X11 client installed on the server, and an X11 server installed on the client, you can ssh -X to your server.
-This is only practical over fast connections.

 Clients may be installed on **Linux**, **Mac** or **Windows**.

-###Configure OS

-Before installing, you will need to [install the required OS packages][2].

 ##Install Client